How to Choose the Right Builder for Your Dream Home

 Contract Essentials

-Your building contract should include:
+Your building agreement should clearly include:

 • Detailed scope of work and specifications